-Monensin is a naturally occurring ionophore, commonly used in ruminant animal feed as a nonhormonal growth promoter and coccidiostat.
-It is a polyether antibiotic used against Gram-negative bacteria and has antiparasitic activity for dystentery prevention.
+Monensin Sodium, USP is a naturally occurring ionophore, used as a nonhormonal growth promoter and coccidiostat.
+It is a polyether antibiotic used against Gram-negative bacteria and has antiparasitic activity.

 Monensin Sodium Salt is soluble in chloroform, methanol, and other organic solvents and slightly soluble in water.